ArthurSpirling/Levellers/README.md

 This is the public facing project site for the work by Melissa Schwartzberg and Arthur Spirling on the Levellers.
 Specifically, their current paper

-### The Levellers and Their Contemporaries in Context: 'Equality' at the Time of the English Civil War(s), 1638–1666"
+### *The Levellers and Their Contemporaries in Context: 'Equality' at the Time of the English Civil War(s), 1638–1666*

 is stored here.
 The abstract for that paper is